Realisation of a Protected Cat-Qutrit Manifold via Engineered Quantum Tunnelling: Abstract

 \section{Abstract}

-Engineering quantum tunnelling in phase space has emerged as a viable method for creating a protected qubit with biased-noise properties.
-A promising approach is to combine a Kerr nonlinearity with multi-photon transitions, resulting in a system known as a Kerr parametric oscillator (KPO).
-In this work, we implement a three-photon KPO and explore its potential as a protected qutrit.
-We confirm quantum coherence by demonstrating three-photon Rabi oscillations and performing direct Wigner function measurements that reveal three-component cat-like states.
-We observe breathing-like dynamics in phase space, arising from exotic temporal interference between the qutrit and excited states.
-The frequency of this interference corresponds to the energy gap between the qutrit and excited manifolds, thereby providing an experimental hallmark of qutrit space protection.
-We also identify a higher-order pump term as the main mechanism suppressing photon occupation; mitigating this term is necessary to maximize protection.
-Our findings elucidate the basic quantum properties of the three-photon KPO and establish the first step toward its use as an alternative qutrit platform.
+Engineering quantum tunnelling in phase space has emerged as a viable method for creating a protected logical qubit manifold with biased-noise properties.
+A promising approach is to combine a Kerr nonlinearity with a multi-photon drive, resulting in a system known as a Kerr parametric oscillator (KPO).
+In this work, we implement a three-photon KPO and explore its potential as a protected bosonic qutrit.
+We confirm quantum coherence by demonstrating three-photon Rabi oscillations and performing direct Wigner function measurements that reveal the formation of three-component cat-like states.
+Crucially, we observe a breathing-like dynamic in phase space, a characteristic feature of driven quantum systems.
+This dynamic arises from macroscopic temporal interference between the cat-qutrit manifold and the excited states.
+The frequency of resulting oscillations in the mean photon number provides a direct, time-domain measurement of the energy gap separating the qutrit from the excited states, thereby establishing an experimental hallmark of qutrit manifold protection.
+Furthermore, we identify a parasitic higher-order pump term as the primary mechanism constraining the mean photon number, highlighting its mitigation as a requisite for maximising protection.
+Our findings elucidate the basic quantum properties of the three-photon KPO and establish the first step towards its use as an alternative qutrit platform.